 Eaten raw – both whole and ground up – in milk, water, smoothies, puddings, or added to baked products, and porridges, chia seeds are an ingredient that adds texture to food.
 Chia seeds are said to be a rich source of omega-3 fatty acids, protein, fiber, and antioxidants.

 According to the USDA National Nutrient Database 1 oz or 2 tablespoons (28 gm) of dry chia seeds have 138 calories.
 This portion size will give you 9.8 gm of dietary fiber (about a third

 The mix of nutrients in chia seeds is being celebrated for its ability to keep blood sugar levels steady, improve cardiovascular health, cut food cravings, lower cholesterol and triglyceride levels as well as control blood pressure.
 This makes chia seem like a real superfood for the future.

 Specifically, after some studies found high quantities of heart-healthy omega-3 fatty acids, fiber, and alpha-linoleic acid in the tiny seed, its role in managing diseases like diabetes and hypercholesterolemia began to surface.
-Hot on the heels of these revelations, in the 2000s came rumors that it could therefore be a great help in weight loss.2
+Hot on the heels of these revelations, in the 2000s came rumors that it

 But, as one trial later found, when obese and overweight test subjects consumed 50 grams of chia seeds every day for 12 weeks, there was no significant difference between those who had chia seeds and those who were given a placebo.
 Researchers looked at body composition, overall mass, blood pressure, lipoprotein levels, inflammation, and oxidative stress both before and after the study.
 As such its ability to be a magical cure to the world’s weight loss problems soon lost its sheen by the end of the last decade.3